 IFRS 14, Regulatory Deferral Accounts permits first time adopters that recognized regulatory deferral account balances in their financial statements in accordance with their previous generally accepted accounting principles to continue to account for regulatory deferral account balances in their first IFRS financial statements.
-IFRS 14 has an effective date of January 1, 2016, with earlier application permitted.
-The Company recognized regulatory deferral account balances in its Canadian GAAP consolidated financial statements prior to adopting IFRS and has elected to adopt this standard as of September 1, 2014.
+IFRS 14 became effective on January 1, 2016, but earlier application was permitted.
+The Company recognized regulatory deferral account balances in its Canadian GAAP consolidated financial statements prior to adopting IFRS and elected to adopt this standard as of September 1, 2014.